LeanerCloud/AutoSpotting/START.md

 autospotting to ASGs that match more specific criteria you can specify the matching tags as you see fit.  i.e. `-tag_filters 'spot-enabled=true,Environment=dev,Team=vision'`

+#### Note ####

-**Note**: These configurations are also implemented when running from Lambda, where they are actually passed as environment variables set by CloudFormation in the Lambda function's configuration.
+* These configurations are also implemented when running from Lambda, where they are actually passed as environment variables set by CloudFormation in the Lambda function's configuration.
+* The above list may not be up-to-date, please run it locally to see the latest list of supported flags, and if you notice any difference please report it in a Pull request.

 ### Running configuration ###